 When someone asks the question ”what is your favorite place you’ve ever visited?”
-I smile, and without hesitation I give my response.
+I smile, and without hesitation I give my response… Ireland.

 We visited Ireland with our 11 month old son and our friends.
-This was our first international trip with a baby, and I’m here to tell you that traveling around Ireland with children is very easy!
+This was our first international trip with a baby, and I’m here to tell you that traveling around Ireland with a baby is very easy!

 This post contains compensated links.